The Prophet In Ramadan

 Abandoning food, drink, and sex was only a prelude to the next stage of greater significance: of conquering avidity and cupidity, lust and licentiousness; of liberating one’s mind from flights of passion and fits of temper.
-Indeed the Prophet said:
+Indeed the Prophet said, «» (Saheeh Al-Bukhari).

-The Prophet stressed on the importance of treating people nicely when he said:
+The Prophet stressed on the importance of treating people nicely when he said, «» (Saheeh Al-Bukhari).

 The heart of one who sincerely fasts is open to the contemplation of the magnificence of the countless bounties of God.
-That is why the Prophet asked his followers to avoid gluttony:
+That is why the Prophet asked his followers to avoid gluttony, «» (Saheeh Al-Bukhari).

-God is All-Merciful and He has expressed His Mercy to us His creatures through the sending of His final messenger Muhammad as an embodiment of mercy.
-The Prophet said:
+God is all-Merciful and he has expressed his Mercy to us his creatures through the sending of his final messenger Muhammad as an embodiment of mercy.
+The Prophet said, «» (Tirmidhi).